cooperhewitt/tms-tools/README.md

 ### Perl

 Some of you might be thinking: _Perl???_ Yes, Perl.

 It's not perfect and there still problems that need to be addressed (see below).
-On the other hand it works unlike most of the other options which fail somewhere in the toxic soup of Windows networking, the ODBC and ANSI-92 standards, OMGWTF-MS-SQL and general purpose Hell that is character encoding.
+On the other hand it works unlike most of the other options which fail somewhere in the toxic soup of Windows networking, the ODBC and ANSI-92 standards, OMGWTF-MS-SQL and general-purpose Hell that is character encoding.

 For example the `pyodbc` Python module silently converts all data from UTF-8 to UTF-16.
 But only on a 64-bit Macintosh.
 Because ...
 Unix?